Harry Connick, Jr. On Stage - Theater Credits, Bio and Tickets

 On screen, he is perhaps best known for his acting roles in the likes of “Memphis Belle” (1990), “Copycat” (1995), “Independence Day” (1996), “Hope Floats” (1998), “The Iron Giant” (1999), “Basic” (2003), “Bug” (2006), “P.S.
 I Love You” (2007), “New in Town” (2009), “Dolphin Tale” (2011), and “Dolphin Tale 2” (2014).
 He also starred as Leo Markus in NBC’s hit series “Will & Grace” from 2002 to 2006, reprising the role in 2017, and as Executive A.D.A.
 David Haden in multiple episodes of NBC’s “Law & Order: Special Victims Unit” in 2012.
 He has won two Emmy Awards for “Great Performances” (in 2004 and 2011) and has earned two Daytime Emmy nominations in the category of ‘Outstanding Entertainment Talk Show Host’ for “Harry” (in 2017 and 2018).

-On October 25, 2019, Connick, Jr. releases his new album “True Love: A Celebration of Cole Porter” and returns to Broadway in Harry Connick, Jr. – A Celebration of Cole Porter at the Nederlander Theatre from December 7 through December 29, 2019.
+On October 25, 2019, Connick, Jr. released his new album “True Love: A Celebration of Cole Porter” and returned to Broadway in Harry Connick, Jr. – A Celebration of Cole Porter at the Nederlander Theatre from December 7 through December 29, 2019.